American and British English spelling differences: Exceptions

 For British accoutre, the American practice varies: the Merriam-Webster Dictionary prefers the -re spelling, but The American Heritage Dictionary of the English Language prefers the -er spelling.

 More recent French loanwords keep the -re spelling in American English.
 These are not exceptions when a French-style pronunciation is used (//rə// rather than //ə(r)//), as with double entendre, genre and oeuvre.
-The unstressed //ə(r)// pronunciation of an -er ending is used either as the most common variant or an alternative pronunciation with some words, including cadre, macabre, maître d', Notre Dame, piastre, and timbre.
+The unstressed //ə(r)// pronunciation of an -re ending is used either as the most common variant or an alternative pronunciation with some words, including cadre, macabre, maître d', Notre Dame, piastre, and timbre.

 Commonwealth usage

 The -re endings are mostly standard throughout the Commonwealth.
-The -er spellings are recognized as minor variants in Canada, partly due to United States influence.
-They are sometimes used in proper names (such as Toronto's controversially named Centerpoint Mall).
+The -er spellings are recognized as minor variants in Canada, partly due to US influence.
+They are sometimes used in proper names.

 -ce, -se

 For advice/advise and device/devise, American English and British English both keep the noun–verb distinction both graphically and phonetically (where the pronunciation is -//s// for the noun and -//z// for the verb).
 For licence/license or practice/practise, British English also keeps the noun–verb distinction graphically (although phonetically the two words in each pair are homophones with -//s// pronunciation).
 On the other hand, American English uses license and practice for both nouns and verbs (with -//s// pronunciation in both cases too).

 American English has kept the Anglo-French spelling for defense and offense, which are defence and offence in British English.
 Likewise, there are the American pretense and British pretence; but derivatives such as defensive, offensive, and pretension are always thus spelled in both systems.

 Australian and Canadian usages generally follow British usage.